bboe/bryceboe.com/content/ucsbs-international-capture-the-flag-competition-2010-challenge-6-fear-the-ear.md

 against each other.
-Last year I had the privilege of [contributing significantly][] to the setup on the iCTF, and later publishing and presenting a paper, "[Organizing Large Scale Hacking Competitions][]â€? at [DIMVA 2010][].
+Last year I had the privilege of [contributing significantly][] to the setup on the iCTF, and later publishing and presenting a paper, "[Organizing Large Scale Hacking Competitions][]" at [DIMVA 2010][].
 This year, I finally had an opportunity to take Giovanni Vigna's security course, thus allowing me to participate in the competition.
-I led the team, "Tr0llF4ce Pwns Youâ€?, and we did decently well considering this was the first hacking competition for many on our team.
+I led the team, "Tr0llF4ce Pwns You", and we did decently well considering this was the first hacking competition for many on our team.

 Despite my participation, I was still able to contribute a challenge to